haallen/CarND-Vehicle-Detection-P5/final_report.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is located in the extract_features, single_img_features, bin_spatial, color_hist, and get_hog_features methods of lesson_functions.py located at this [link](https://github.com/haallen/CarND-Vehicle-Detection-P5/blob/master/lesson_functions.py) .
+The code for this step is located in the extract_features, single_img_features, and get_hog_features methods of lesson_functions.py located at this [link](https://github.com/haallen/CarND-Vehicle-Detection-P5/blob/master/lesson_functions.py) .
 I isolated this code because it is common to both the training and testing portions of this project.

 In my training [file](https://github.com/haallen/CarND-Vehicle-Detection-P5/blob/master/VehicleDetection_trainPipeline.py), I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of a `vehicle` and `non-vehicle` image: